SenpaiHunters/SpotOn/Private Policy.md

 ## Contact Us

 We welcome any queries or concerns you may have regarding this privacy policy.
-Should you wish to get in touch, you can reach us via email at kamibusinessinquirers@gmail.com or by utilizing our dedicated communication channel on the Discord server.
+Should you wish to get in touch, you can reach us via [Discord](https://discord.com/users/325178652033679362) or via [email](kamibusinessinquirers@gmail.com).

 Your trust and privacy are the cornerstones of our commitment to you.
 We assure you of our dedication to facilitating a transparent and secure interaction within the SpotOn GitHub extension.

 Thank you for entrusting us with your privacy.

-*SpotOn Team*